 The administrative county of Somerset is in the South West of England.
 It borders Gloucestershire and Bristol to the north, Wiltshire to the east, Dorset to the south-east and Devon to the south-west.

 It is comprised of four district authority areas: Mendip, South Somerset, Sedgemoor and the more recently created Somerset West and Taunton (previously the two separate authorities of West Somerset and Taunton Deane).

 Somerset is within the Heart of the South West (HotSW) Local Enterprise Partnership (LEP) area, along with 15 other local authorities and two national parks.

 In 2021, Somerset’s total population was 573,119; an increase of 9,268 (1.6%) since the previous year.
 Between 2021 and 2042, Somerset’s population is expected to grow by 10.4%, to a total of 59,839.
 Population growth in Somerset is largely accounted for by inward migration from elsewhere in the UK.

 Somerset’s population is ageing and at a faster rate than is the case nationally.
 In 2017, 24.2% of Somerset’s population was aged over 65 years, up from 19.8% in 2007.
 Projections suggest that by 2036 just over a third of the population in Somerset will be 65 or over.
 Meanwhile, Somerset’s working age population is set to decrease.

 Somerset is distinctively rural and relies heavily on its market towns for employment and services.
 According to ONS census data from the 2011, 48.2% of Somerset’s population live in rural areas, making it one of the ten most rural authorities in England.

-In 2016, Somerset’s economy was worth almost £11.4bn in Gross Value Added (GVA) terms.
-The Somerset economy has grown consecutively by about 1.9% each year over the last seven years, following a period of contraction after the 2006/7 financial crisis and subsequent economic downturn.
+In 2018, Somerset’s economy was worth almost £11.6bn in Gross Value Added (GVA) terms.
+Somerset’s economy has grown for the last seven years, average annual economic growth over this period has been roughly 3.2%.

 In 2021, labour productivity in Somerset was £30.86 (p/hr).
 This is slightly lower than the average for the South West area of £34.03 (p/hr), but notably lower than the national average of £37.77 (p/hr).